2040 Metropolitan Transportation Plan

 - 5th Street, Patterson Avenue to Research Parkway

-- 4th Street, Vine Street to Research Parkway
+- Church Street, 4th Street to 5th Street

-A contractor has been given permission to close a lane of westbound 4th Street between Vine Street and Research Parkway beginning August 10, 2015 for two weeks between the hours of 8:30 a.m. and 4:30 p.m.
+A contractor has been given permission to close a lane of Church Street between 2nd Street and 4th Street from November 17, 2015 to December 1, 2015, 8:30 a.m. to 4:30 p.m. to install a gas line.
+All lanes will be open on evenings and weekends.
 The contractor is responsible for all traffic control.

-- 5th Street, Trade Street to Cherry Street
+- Church Street, 4th Street to 5th Street